 So, how do banks financing condo ownership protect their investment in your unit?

 First, it will ensure that the entire development or community is warrantable.
-This means the HOA or property manager meets certain criteria that minimizes risk to the lender.
-In order to so, lenders will assess the HOA's:
+This means the HOA or property manager meets certain criteria that minimize risk to the lender.
+In order to do so, lenders will assess the HOA's:

 - Insurance coverage.